Orainsink/react-hooks-snippets/README.md

 There are 2 ways you can add React Hooks Snippets to your project:

 #### By command
-Launch VS Code Quick Open (`Ctrl+P`), paste `ext install AlDuncanson.react-hooks-snippets`, and press enter.
+Launch VS Code Quick Open (`Ctrl+P`), paste `ext install Orainsink.nr-react-hooks-snippets`, and press enter.

 #### By the Extension Marketplace
-Launch VS Code Extension Marketplace (Ctrl+Shift+X), search for `React Hooks Snippets`, and look for my logo!
+Launch VS Code Extension Marketplace (Ctrl+Shift+X), search for `NR React Hooks Snippets`, and look for my logo!

 ## Contributing